Skip to content

 For the Canvases built with the original editor, canvas_entry_properties can be referenced only in the first full step of a Canvas.

-Event properties refer to the properties that you set for custom events and purchases.
-These event_properties can be used in campaigns with action-based delivery as well as Canvases.
+Event properties refer to the properties you set for custom events and purchases.
+These event_properties can be used in campaigns with action-based delivery and Canvases.

 In Canvas Flow, custom event and purchase event properties can be used in Liquid in any Message step that follows an Action Paths step.
 For Canvas Flow, make sure to use {{event_properties.${property_name}}} if referencing these event_properties.
 These events must be custom events or purchase events to be used this way in the Message component.